 Book a table for pre-concert dining

-Acapela Studio provides pre-concert dining between 6.00pm and 7.30pm from our wood burning pizza oven.
+Acapela Studio provides pre-concert dining between 6.00pm and 7.30pm from our pizza oven.
 To view the current menu visit here.

 Please purchase your concert tickets first before booking a table.
 We will not accept any table bookings that do not have a corresponding ticket purchase.